 A reliable hosting provider should offer at least a 99.9% uptime guarantee.
 Downtime can lead to lost traffic, revenue, and credibility.

-Ensure your hosting provider offers robust security measures, such as SSL certificates, firewalls, malware protection, and regular backups.
+Ensure your hosting provider includes essential security features like SSL certificates, firewalls, malware scanning, and regular backups.

-Responsive and knowledgeable customer support is essential, especially if you’re new to web hosting.
-Look for providers with 24/7 support via live chat, email, or phone.
+24/7 customer support is a must, especially if you’re new to website management.
+Look for providers with live chat, phone, and email support.